eyedeekay/gitsam/README.md

 Saturday.
 I do intend to refine it as I get more chances to do so but for now it's just for fun.

+The versions don't mean anything.
+I have to increment when I update go mod and I broke it at first.

 This simple application combines an I2P Tunnel created by sam-forwarder and a git repository created by gitkit in order to simply host a group of Git repositories over the I2P network.
 It creates two tunnels to serve groups of